richburroughs/what-oncall-does-to-us/slides.md

 - Online survey of 228 subjects
 - Looked at "sex differences" related to on-call

+^ I'm not crazy about this being binary
-^ Focused on sex not gender, although people likely self identified.
+^ Focused on sex not gender, although it was an online survey so people likely self identified.
 It's not clear.

 ---